Key Takeaways

 The technology of EMS training essentially transforms a normal workout into a workout that is vastly more intense than what you imagine.
 The electronically stimulated muscle contractions compound the impact of a workout.
 This effectively transforms a simple exercise into a high-intensity training session.

 It is important to bear in mind that the type of electronic stimulation used in EMS training is called functional muscle stimulation and this focuses the electronic stimulation on propulsive muscles.
-Another way of putting this is that the electronic stimulation takes place on the surface and works only on muscle groups sued for active physical engagement.
+Another way of putting this is that the electronic stimulation takes place on the surface and works only on muscle groups used for active physical engagement.
 This is not to be confused with internal muscle stimulation using needles which is entirely experimental at this time.

-For EMS training to effective, it must be combined with a traditional physical workout.
+For EMS training to be effective, it must be combined with a traditional physical workout.
 EMS training combined with exercise and protein supplements does result in increased muscle protein synthesis.

 EMS is also used to repair and heal muscles that have atrophied due to injury or illness.
 By stimulating the muscles electronically, people are able to work them in ways they would not ordinarily be able.
 Electronic muscle stimulation allows people to work muscle groups that have been immobilized without the physical stress of actively using the muscles.
 This begins the healing process while it prepares atrophies muscles to bear weight.

-Besides the benefit to athletes and general to recovery from injury and illness, studies have shown that EMS training can provide marked benefits to competitive athletes.
+Besides the benefit to athletes and general recovery from injury and illness, studies have shown that EMS training can provide marked benefits to competitive athletes.
 One study demonstrated that EMS training can help elite and highly competitive athletes to significantly increase performance.
 These improvements come at the highest levels where increased performance becomes more difficult to attain.
 This study concluded the EMS training was one of the most promising developments in athletic training.

-How does EMS Training work?
+How Does EMS Training Work?

 The way muscles work is that the brain sends an electronic signal to neurons in muscle fibers.
 This happens in milliseconds, but the electronic impulse essentially stimulates the muscle neurons and this causes them to contract.
 EMS simulates this process.
 By applying electrodes directly to muscle groups, the electronic impulse is artificially sent to muscle neurons causing the muscles to contract.